Tracer diffusion coefficients in a moderately dense granular suspension. Stability analysis and thermal diffusion segregation: Discussion

-The results reported in this paper have been derived from a suspension model where the effect of the background gas on the dynamics of grains has been accounted for via a fluid-solid force (coarse-grained description).
-It would be interesting to revisit the tracer diffusion problem by considering a collisional model that explicitly takes into account the collisions between grains and particles of the surrounding molecular gas.
+The results reported in this paper have been derived for a suspension model where the effect of the background gas on the dynamics of grains has been accounted for via a fluid-solid force (coarse-grained description).
+It would be of interest to revisit the tracer diffusion problem by considering a coarse-grained model in which fluid-solid interactions are governed not only by the drag force (Stokes drag force) but also by the Archimedes force (gas pressure gradient).
+Furthermore, as an alternative perspective, a collisional model that explicitly accounts for the collisions between grains and particles of the surrounding molecular gas could be implemented.
 This sort of suspension model has been recently proposed \cite{GG22} and the results derived from this collisional model has been shown to reduce to those obtained from the coarse-grained approach \cite{GGG19a} when the grains are much heavier than the particles of the background gas.
 We expect a similar conclusion in the tracer diffusion problem analyzed in the present paper.
 Last but not least, it would also be desirable to carry on computer simulations to assess the reliability of the phase diagrams obtained here for thermal diffusion segregation of intruders.
 We plan to make some progresses along these lines in the near future.

 \acknowledgments We acknowledge financial support from Grant PID2020-112936GB-I00 funded by MCIN/AEI/10.13039/501100011033, and from Grant IB20079 funded by Junta de Extremadura (Spain) and by ERDF A way of making Europe.
 The research of R.G.G. also has been supported by Plan Propio de Iniciación a la Investigación, Desarrollo Tecnológico e Innovación de la Universidad de Extremadura (ACCIÓN III).\\